 Accessibility - access to buildings could be difficult if you have anxiety about going to health settings/new places due to sensory overload.
 Accessibility can also be impacted by practical things, such as not having someone to support at appointments or not wanting to pay for transport.
-These factors can make it appear as a person is not engaging with a service, but this can be a decision made through anxiety rather than a informed decision.
+This, again, may mean the person is 'making a decision' not to access health without being able to weigh up the risk of this decision.

 Diagnostic overshadowing - this is when symptoms are attributed to the persons learning disability for example, if an individual has incontinence - this may be put down to their learning disability rather than another health cause.
 Or if the individual is being unresponsive, a doctor may assume that this is their 'normal' because they have a learning disability and not realising this is a severe decline from their baseline.
-Its important that Hospice and Palliative care staff understand how a person presents when they are well/unwell and read through their Purple Folder.

 Treatment options - surgery involving complicated rehabilitation might not be offered if there are concerns the person might not comply with the essential rehabilitation plan.
 For example, if after surgery they need to be non-weight bearing, but are getting up and down, putting themselves at greater risk.
-Its important to ensure all creative options have been explored to support the person to tolerate diagnostic and treatment options.
-The Community Learning Disability Nurses can support with ideas about how to work with the person and their family/paid carers.